 Other than the standing architecture at Songo Mnara and Sanje ya Majoma, the most substantial evidence of human labor on the islands in the mid-second millennium CE is a series of wells.
 The survey encountered two large wells contemporary with Songo Mnara elsewhere on the island, and another on Sanje ya Majoma.
 The Songo Mnara Island wells were located about 0.5 and 1 km southwest of the town, and would have complemented the four wells and many cisterns located within the town walls (Wynne-Jones and Fleisher 2014b).
 The larger well was located further away; it measured 4.5 m in diameter and, despite having been partially filled in, 7 m deep.
 The well was elaborated at the surface with coral architecture (Figure 10) and nearly all of its depth was carved directly into the limestone bedrock.
 The smaller well appeared to be of similar depth, though it was significantly narrower.
 Artifacts dating to the mid-second millennium, such as Islamic monochrome ceramics, were recovered around each well, indicating their contemporaneity with Songo Mnara’s occupation.
 A third large well from this period was located at Sanje ya Majoma, at a place called Mandanguru.
 The well was 3 m in diameter and 5 m deep, though no longer in use and partially filled in.
 Stone coursing reinforced the top of the well above the bedrock.
 Like the two wells on Songo Mnara, it was surrounded by a concentration of 15th-century artifacts.

 The wells would have been supplemented by natural springs and waterholes found at the edges of the plateau that made up much of each island.
 Some of the more prominent natural springs, at Mikadi, Mvinja, and Sanje ya Majoma, have served as the foci for settlement and human activity at different moments in the past and remain in use in the present (Figure 11).
 Like the wells, the springs were surrounded by concentrations of artifacts.
-The contemporaneity of these water sources with Songo Mnara has not been demonstrated however, and Mvinja is known to postdate the site’s main occupation.
+The contemporaneity of these water sources with Songo Mnara has not been established however, and Mvinja is known to postdate the site’s main occupation.

 These findings support the notion that a significant water infrastructure was required to support Songo Mnara’s urban population (Wynne-Jones and Fleisher 2014b).
 The significance of fresh water on a small island without streams is hardly surprising, representing one of the clearest challenges to settlement in an island landscape.
 Yet at many locations on the eastern African coast there are still island populations without a reliable source of fresh water; clearly the advantages of island life outweighed the inconvenience of lack of easily accessible fresh water.
 The survey adds recognition that water was also required off-site, to support countryside populations and agricultural activities.
 The wells found outside the town may have served to irrigate fields, representing an important additional dimension of water supply and a possible use of the island landscape beyond its natural capacity.
 Together, the wells encountered during survey and those within the walls point to a diverse water management strategy that enabled activity and occupation across the island landscape, not just in pockets of settlement supplied by boat.